mtcontre/surfwb-uc/README.md

 ## Installation instructions
 First clone the repository in your home directory with

     git clone https://JoseGalazM@bitbucket.org/JoseGalazM/surfwb-uc.git

+then add to your .bashrc

+    export SURF=/home/username/surfwb-uc/

+and start a new terminal or update your environment variables with

+    source .bashrc

+## Running an example

+If everything is fine you should go to the tests directory with just

+    cd $SURF/tests/

+and now pick one of them, for example the two dimensional partial dambreak

+    cd test2_db2d

+if you have the gnu fortran compiler gfortran, then try compiling with

+     make clean
+     make

+now you need all python 2.7, numpy and matplotlib to run

+     python setrun.py

+this will create directories data/ and results/, and inside data/ you can see the bathymetry and initial condition in .png files.
+Now we are ready to run

+    ./xsurf

+and to see some results, you can try

+     python ver.py

+which should produce many png files with frames of the simulation in vis/*.png.

 ### What is this repository for? ###